ritu-rg/Amazon-ads-testing-automation-NLP/README.md

 - To build an automation scenario using Selenium Python
 - To analyze Search keywords for identifying relevant patterns

-#### Problem Statement:
+#### Use Case:
-Sellers looking to advertise on the Amazon advertising platform have 3 major options to select from:
+For Sellers looking to advertise on the Amazon advertising platform using the "Sponsored Ads" option on the Amazon.com website. <br>
-- Sponsored Ads
-- Sponsored Brands (Headline Ads)
-- Stores

-Considering the case of Sponsored/headline Ads on the Amazon.com website, the seller's ads would be displayed for specific users depending on the "keywords" of the current search that the user is running.
+The seller's ads would be displayed for specific users depending on the "keywords" of the current search that the user is running. <br>
-As such, it is impertinent to identify relevant keywords/phrases that the seller should include in their Product Descrptions, in a way such that their products get maximum visibility & they get maximum clicks/buys.
+As such, it is important to identify relevant keywords/phrases that the seller could include in the display text/description of their ad, so that their products get maximum visibility & they get maximum clicks/buys/ROI.